Markavian/hxpect/README.md

 Getting started
 --------

-Make a test class, or a spec class in the src/tests/ directory:
+Make a test class, or a spec class in the src/tests/ directory.
+Tests need to extend BaseTest, and test names need to be prefixed with "test_".
+Specs need to extend BaseSpec, and need to be called from within a run() block.
+Have a look at the two examples below and decide what style you want to go with.

 ### Test Class Style